 Examining a graph of speed is a good way to understand speed and by the same token acceleration.
 The graph below is a graph of the speed versus time.

-Let us examine the graph above by pretending that this is the speed of a car.
+Let us examine the graph below by pretending that this is the speed of a car.

 Just looking at the graph, it makes a lot of sense to say that the entire graph shows the speed, but not the velocity because the speed changes constantly.